sunkireddyreshma/assignment2-SunkiReddy/README.md

  1. Reaching to kansas airport from maryville.
  2. Kansas to our city Hyderabad through flight.
  3. After landing book a cab to charminar and  at the west lies the Laad Bazaar, and to the southwest lies the richly ornamented granite Makkah Masjid.

+ *It is flanked by four minarets on every corner which are 48.7 meters high.The mosque is located on the top floor, and visitors can enjoy a short climb of the 149 steps to get there.Charminar is at its best when it lights up at night in the lively neighborhood of colorful bazaar and shops.